Simmetrics/simmetrics/README.md

 SimMetrics is based on the [SimMetrics Library](http://sourceforge.net/projects/simmetrics/) by Sam Chapman.

+## Version 2 ##

+This fork was aimed at refactoring and cleaning up the SimMetrics project.
+This has yielded the follow results

+ * Support general workflow of simplification, tokenization and comparision.
+ * Reduced clutter on the StringMetric interface.
+ * Allow caching of expensive tokenization and simplification operations.
+ * Allow for easy anonymous-subclassing-style configuration.
+ * Solved various small bugs

+Todo
+ * A new maven release.

 ## Usage ##

 For a quick and easy use [StringMetrics](./simmetrics-core/src/main/java/org/simmetrics/StringMetrics.java) contains a collection of well known string metrics.